craftercms/docs/source/developers/cook-books/how-tos/web-app-manifest-use-credentials.rst

     |

-Crafter CMS requires cookies to be sent for site selection.
+CrafterCMS requires cookies to be sent for site selection.
 If your site/app uses a ``web app manifest``, we need to allow the ``web app manifest`` to use cookies and credentials.

-Let's take a look at an example of a site in Crafter CMS that uses a ``web app manifest``, and how to allow it to use cookies and credentials.
+Let's take a look at an example of a site in CrafterCMS that uses a ``web app manifest``, and how to allow it to use cookies and credentials.

 Create a site using the ``Video Center`` blueprint, available from the **marketplace** tab in the ``Create Site`` dialog.
 Below is an example of where we would add ``crossOrigin="use-credentials"`` in the manifest tag to allow the ``web app manifest`` to use cookies and credentials.